TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

-* Added the new class names to the spreadsheet theme object and updated `VirtualSpreadsheet.css`
+I added the new class names to the spreadsheet theme object and updated `VirtualSpreadsheet.css`.

 ```css
 .VirtualSpreadsheet_Cell__Type_string {